top of page

 • From starting families to finding love to building love that welcomes a family.

-These shifts aren’t just personal; they’re generational mindsets.
-They take courage.
+These shifts aren’t just personal choice; they’re generational mindsets.
+It's the it stops with me decision. and it takes courage.
 It seems that the clarity that follows a heartbreak often precedes a major mindset shift.
-The difficulty people bring to their lives often stems from the speed at which they make decisions.
+The difficulty people bring into their lives often stems from how quickly they make decisions.
 If we slow down, we make better decisions.

 The truth?
 We still want, even long for, a deep love.
-We need new tools, more courage, and better timing.
+To have extraordinary love, we need new tools, more courage, and better timing.
 Deep love begins with ending our appetite for jumping into forever-type relationships with people only meant to be a chapter.
 Some significant relationships are meant to end.

 So, if you're single, raising a child, or still healing from a relationship that never became what you hoped, know this: your story isn’t over.
-But it is yours to focus on the plot twist.
-One choice, one belief, one relationship at a time.
+But it is up to you to focus on the plot twist.
+One choice, one belief, one relationship at a time. what's your plot twist?

 All rights reserved.
 HMKcoaching 2025.